mwmdev/neuma/README.md

 ## Usage

-Use `neuma` as an interactive chat, write your prompt and press enter.
+Use `neuma` as an interactive chat, write your prompt and press `Enter`.
 Wait for the answer, then continue the discussion.

 Press `h` followed by `Enter` to list all the commands.